 Quietening her breath, Annabelle nervously enters further into her kitchen and sees the smashed back-door window pane.

+Oh no!
 Thousands of glittering pieces like sparkles in sand lay randomly scattered on the floor where they’ve landed.
 She panics, terrified.
 Her heart jumps in her chest almost reaching her throat.
 Glued to the spot, she’s acutely aware of her awakened nerve endings primed for flight.
+Is anyone there?

 Frantically checking behind her while drawing ever nearer to the back door, Annabelle feels rather than sees, the smashed door crash violently inward with the propelling force of the intruder.

 As he bursts into her house in one super-quick motion, he sees she’s only a few feet from him now.
 Sheer terror fills her face as he swiftly crosses the final few feet.
 She opens her mouth to scream, but his knife penetrates her flesh as he buries it deep in her stomach.

 She inhales loudly as the pain takes her breath away.
 Her blue eyes dart around the room before settling on his face.
 Through the tortured, pained expression on her face he thinks he senses a hint of recognition in her eyes.
 Does she recognize me from my blog picture?
 Who the hell cares?

 Emboldened by the agony on her face he shoves her backwards across the kitchen until she comes up against the counter.
 He withdraws his knife then plunges it back into her body.
 He feels the tip hitting something hard.
 She’s small—her spine possibly, or it could be the counter top behind her.
 Her warm blood flows slowly over his gloved hand as he draws near her to breathe her in.
 The smell of her perfume, her blood, and the sweet smell of her terror excites him.